Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Appendix B: Properties of Cluster-Wise Graphs

-\begin{IEEEbiography}[{ }]{Piyush Sharma} received his M.S. and Ph.D. degrees in Applied Mathematics from the University of Puerto Rico and Delaware State University respectively.
-Currently he is a computer scientist at ARL.
-Prior to joining ARL, he worked for Infosys’ Data Analytics Unit (DNA) where his role was a Senior Associate Data Scientist.
-He has a core data science experience and has been responsible for Thought Leadership and solving stakeholders’ problems, communicating results and methodologies with clients.
-His principal research includes Multi-Agent Reinforcement Learning (MARL), Multi-Modality Learning in Multi-Agent Systems (MAS), decision-making, and Internet of Battlefield Things. \end{IEEEbiography}
+\begin{IEEEbiography}{Piyush Sharma} received his M.S. and Ph.D. degrees in Applied Mathematics from the University of Puerto Rico and Delaware State University respectively.
+He has government and industry work experiences.
+Currently, he is with the U.S. Army as an AI Coordinator at ATEC, earlier a Computer Scientist at DEVCOM ARL.
+Prior to joining ARL, he worked at Infosys’ Data Analytics Unit (DNA) as a Senior Associate Data Scientist responsible for Thought Leadership and solving stakeholders' problems. \end{IEEEbiography}